NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Creating-a-Package.md

 ## Creating the .nuspec file

-You can create a `.nuspec` file from scratch in any text editor, or by starting with an editing file from another project.
+You can create a `.nuspec` file from scratch in any text editor, or start by editing a file from another project.
 You can also have NuGet create a template manifest for your by using the following command:

 <code class="bash hljs">
     nuget spec <package_name>